gipi/blog/_drafts/javascriptcore.md

 about exploiting modern browsers; in particular Webkit.

 As in his paper, I'll deep dive into the source code of that version of webkit.

+Since seems that doesn't exist a documentation for the its code base you can take this as a getting started if you want to hack its code.

 ## Fundamental datatypes